We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 We’ve probably all had a tummy upset at some point in life.
 Your doctor is likely to recommend a bowel disorder test if you've been experiencing a consistent 'funny tummy’ – constipation, diarrhoea, bleeding or pain in your stomach area.
 You shouldn’t ignore bleeding from your bottom as it can be a warning flag to other more serious digestive diseases such as bowel cancer.
 Bowel cancer is the eighth most common cause of death in England and early diagnosis and treatment are vital for improving the chances of survival.

 You can choose the timing for your test or treatment and if appropriate, the expert consultant who will lead your care.
 We have a modern, well-equipped hospital and practice some of the latest medical treatments.
 Your consultant will always discuss your treatment options in full with you and ensure you are fully informed every step of the way.
 We offer flexible payment options that help put tests and treatment within your reach.

-Spire Healthcare have won many awards for the quality of care given and we think our patients here at the hospital agree - in our patient satisfaction survey for 2017, 97% of patients told us the overall quality of their care was 'Good, Very good or Excellent'.
+Spire Healthcare have won many awards for the quality of care given and we think our patients here at the hospital agree - in our patient satisfaction survey for 2021, 93% of our patients said that Spire Leicester Hospital would be their first choice if they need treatment in the future.

 Spire Leicester Hospital has unveiled a new, state-of-art CT scanner, which will speed up diagnoses for patients with ca…